 ISA-to-I2C Interface

 The ISA-to-I2C Interface Card allows systems to access peripherals on an I2C bus.
 The card is based around the PCF8584 IC, and can operate at a frequency of up to 90 kHz when operating as the I2C bus controller.
 While the PCF8584 is an older part, it integrates better with the 5V-centric ISA bus.
-To support complete hand-soldering, the card is designed for a DIP-20 variant of the PCF8584 which is no longer manufactured (but readily available from eBay and other sources).
-A custom adapter will be made available that converts a modern surface-mount PCF8584 to the DIP-20 footprint.
+The card uses hand-solderable through-hole components for all components except the PCF8584 chip, which is surface-mount to reduce the overall cost of the card.

 The card can be used to add additional functionality to a system without consuming ISA card slots.
 For example, you could add a real-time clock, temperature sensor, and EEPROM, all for the cost of a single ISA card slot.